 Outsourcing Expertise aka: The Big Web Blunder

-Unfortunately, what I see happen all to often is that the presumed expert will try to outsource the entire task of creating a web site (outsourcers sometimes call this a web presence).
+Unfortunately, what I see happen all to often is that the presumed expert will try to outsource the entire task of creating a web site.
 Rather than provide the content for their new site one of two things will happen.

 The first thing that could happen is rooted in the oursourcer’s misunderstanding about communication on the internet.
 He thinks that it’s fundamentally different from communication in the “real world”.
 In this case he says to the web developer, “you’re the web expert, just build it how you think it should be and tell me if you need anything”.
 The problem with this approach is that the web developer knows nothing about the market or why the outsourcer chose it in the first place.
 This effectively amounts to outsourcing expertise to a non-expert in a subject.
 The results will be reflected in the inability of the site to convert visitors into paying customers.